 The Best Things to Do in East Anglia

 East Anglia is a region that can keep you busy for weeks.
-Here, we take a look at some of our favourite things to do.
+Take a look at some of our favourite things to do

 While it may not be as physically tiring, it’s most certainly a mental challenge.
 History Mystery runs various ‘escape game adventures’ where, not only do you have to figure out the challenge a traditional escape room may set you, you can also learn a lot about the history of East Anglia’s various unusual and old buildings.
 Included on the adventures is an entire church, an underground medieval street and the run of a museum after hours.